oezyurty/KCQRL/README.md

-# KCQRL: Automatic Skill Extraction and Question Representation Learning for Knowledge Tracing
+# KCQRL: Automated Knowledge Concept Annotation and Question Representation Learning for Knowledge Tracing

 ![The overview of our framework](Framework.png)